Jerold Hoffberger: Baltimore Orioles

-Hoffberger cast the lone dissenting ballot when the American League club owners voted to award the Toronto expansion franchise to an investment group led by Labatt's.
-He had arranged the only other competing bid which was fronted by Atlantic Packaging Company chairman of the board Phil Granovsky and had the potential financial support from Carling's advertising money, but the attempt wasn't successful due to the Labatt's group having nearly purchased the San Francisco Giants with the intention of transferring it to Toronto.
+Hoffberger cast the lone dissenting ballot when the American League owners voted to award the Toronto expansion franchise to an investment group led by Labatt on March 26, 1976.
+He had arranged the only other competing bid, which was fronted by Phil Granovsky, chairman of the Atlantic Packaging Company, and had the potential financial support of Carling's advertising money, but the attempt wasn't successful due to the Labatt's group having nearly purchased the San Francisco Giants with the intention of transferring it to Toronto.
 Hoffberger stated, "It was just not in the best interests of my company for Labatt’s to get the franchise."

 He was a 1996 honoree into the Orioles Hall of Fame, inducted with Cal Ripken, Sr. and Billy Hunter.
 400 showed up at the luncheon at the Sheraton Inner Harbor Hotel.

 When Baltimore Oriole star Frank Robinson was inducted into the Baseball Hall of Fame in 1982, he made reference to Hoffberger.
 He said that after a game, Hoffberger "wouldn't come over and slap you on the back and say nice game-winning home run, nice double, nice play or whatever.
 The first words out of his mouth were: 'How are you?
 How's your family?
 Is there anything I can do for you?'."

 Hoffberger sold his controlling interest in the Orioles to Edward Bennett Williams for $12 million on August 2, 1979, with the transaction being approved unanimously by American League team owners 11 1/2 weeks later on October 22.
 The Orioles in his final year of ownership fell one victory short of winning the 1979 World Series, set a new franchise season attendance record and earned a $1.5 million profit.